Osmanoğlu family: Turkish citizenship

-Imperial Princes and Princesess of the House of Osman
+Imperial Princes and Princesses of the House of Osman

 Imperial Princes (Şehzades)

 The formal way of addressing the male descendants of the Ottoman Sultans is Devletlu Necabetlu Şehzade Sultan (given name) Hazretleri Efendi, i.e. Sultan Imperial Prince (given name).
-According to genealogies of the House of Osman, had the Sultanate not been abolished, there would be twenty-seven Imperial Princes in the line of succession after Dundar Ali Osman (2017-2021), the late head of the family.
+According to genealogies of the House of Osman, had the Sultanate not been abolished, there would be twenty-three Imperial Princes in the line of succession after the head of the family, Harun Osman Efendi.
 The succession law used is agnatic seniority, with the succession passing to eldest male dynast.